Innoccull/TenantRights-Advisor/data/aratohu/tenancy tribunal orders.md

-What can a tenant apply for?

-The Tenancy Tribunal can make a variety of orders, including but not limited to:
-A declaration of the legal status of any premises or agreement, or on the rights or obligations of any party An order that a party yield possession of any premises to any other party An order that a party pay money to any other party
-A work order

-When making an application the tenant must be clear what sort of order they are applying for.
-Quick tip
-It can be helpful to search past Tenancy Tribunal decisions for similar situations to get a sense of what orders might be granted.

-A work order is where the Tribunal orders for the landlord to fix something on the property.
-These are often physical and structural problems with the home, or something that hasn’t been properly maintained.
-When applying for work orders, the tenant should provide a full list of issues to be fixed.
-The tenant does not have to provide the date of discovery or estimated costs of repairing.

-For this situation the tenant needs to have evidence that they have informed the landlord of the problem before making an application.
-Being able to show that a 14-day notice was given (and the issue has not been fixed) is the best evidence of this.

-A request for compensation is best used when the tenant has been left with a cost or burden due to the landlord not meeting their obligations.
-These can range from material and labour costs to the tenant, to psychological and stress-related harm.

-A tenant could apply for compensation where: the landlord’s actions in breaching the RTA have resulted in a cost to the tenant, or the tenant has done something (eg, paid for urgent repairs) the landlord should have done.

-When calculating the compensation that is being applied for, this might include:
-Labour costs for time repairing something the landlord failed to repair (labour time is usually awarded at a rate of $25 / hour).
-Materials costs for repairing something the landlord failed to repair.
-Compensation towards power or medical costs as a result of the landlord not maintaining the property.
-The value of the tenant’s property that has been lost or damaged due to the landlord not maintaining the property.

-Quick tip
-Be sure to provide a reasonable amount of detail and breakdown of costs in the application to ensure that it can proceed.
-If there is not enough information, Tenancy Services will likely request further information before progressing the application.

-Exemplary damages are fines for breaching obligations and are intended to act as a deterrent.
-They are not compensation, although they are awarded to the harmed party.
-Claiming exemplary damages should be used when there is a clear instance of an unlawful act.
-See the list of unlawful acts in Schedule 1A of the Residential Tenancies Act.

-In deciding whether to award exemplary damages, the Tribunal will take into account the: intent of that person in committing the unlawful act, effect of the unlawful act, interests of the landlord or the tenant against whom the unlawful act was committed, public interest.

-This for anything that the tenant would like the Tenancy Tribunal to make an order on that isn’t covered by one of the other sections.

-Other orders that a tenant may apply for include:
-A declaration that a tenancy is covered under the Residential Tenancies Act.
-A declaration that a notice to terminate the tenancy is unlawful and should be of no effect.
-To be released from a fixed term tenancy early.

-Tribunal orders

-After a Tenancy Tribunal hearing has happened, the Tribunal will issue an order (ie, a decision).
-Adjudicators rarely provide a timeframe for when a decision will be released, and this may take at least a month or longer.

-The order will record what happened at the hearing and will outline the decision made.

-There are a variety of different orders the Tribunal can make.
-For details see understanding Tenancy Tribunal orders.

-Depending on the dispute, the Tenancy Tribunal also has the option of ordering the tenant and landlord to go back to mediation.
-This is only going to be appropriate if it looks like the parties have a chance of working together to come to an agreement.
-Searching Tribunal orders

-Tenancy Tribunal orders are generally available to the public and are hosted on the Ministry of Justice website.
-Orders are available online for 3 years or a paper copy can be requested from the District Court where the Tenancy Tribunal hearing was held for a small fee.

-You can search for an order using: the name of the landlord, tenant, or other party the address of the property the application number.

-You can search for Tenancy Tribunal orders here.
+Types of Orders:
+The Tenancy Tribunal can issue various orders, including declarations, possession orders, monetary orders, and work orders.

+Work Orders:
+Work orders address physical or structural problems in the property.
+Tenants should provide a comprehensive list of issues without specifying the date of discovery or estimated repair costs.
+Evidence of notifying the landlord about the problem, usually through a 14-day notice, is crucial.

+Request for Compensation:
+Applied when the tenant faces costs or burdens due to the landlord's failure to meet obligations.
+Compensation can cover labor, materials, power or medical costs, and the value of lost or damaged property.
+Detailed breakdown of costs in the application is essential.

+Exemplary Damages:
+Fines for breaching obligations, acting as a deterrent.
+Appropriate when there is a clear instance of an unlawful act.

+Other Orders:
+Declaration that a tenancy is covered under the Residential Tenancies Act.
+Declaration that a notice to terminate the tenancy is unlawful.
+Early release from a fixed-term tenancy.

+Tribunal Orders:
+Issued after a Tenancy Tribunal hearing, recording the decision made.
+Various orders may be issued based on the dispute.

+Timeframe for Orders:
+Adjudicators rarely provide a timeframe; decisions may take at least a month or longer.

+Returning to Mediation:
+In some cases, the Tribunal may order the tenant and landlord to return to mediation.

+Searching Tribunal Orders:
+Tenancy Tribunal orders are generally available online for three years on the Ministry of Justice website.
+Public can search for orders using names, property addresses, or application numbers.

+Tip for Applicants:
+It can be helpful to review past Tenancy Tribunal decisions for similar situations to understand potential outcomes.